Undivided Resources

 Another type of clinical setting is a center-based program.
 These early intervention programs are usually available beginning around age 18 months, although there are some programs that serve infants as well.
 Center-based programs mimic classrooms and teach socialization, routines, and behavior expectations, and they often have on-site OTs, SLPs, PTs, behaviorists, and feeding specialists.
 A center-based program can be key to setting up toddlers for success in preschool and beyond as they help kids learn and practice skills in a kid-friendly, stimulating environment.

-Note: if a center-based program provides integrated therapy services, the Regional Center will sometimes consider the child’s therapeutic needs to be met by that program.
-However, a therapist may recommend that the child be seen both in the center-based program and for 1:1 therapy outside the program.
-In that case, you will need to provide documentation of medical necessity and be able to demonstrate that this is not a duplication of services due to the child’s additional needs.
+Note: if a center-based program provides integrated therapy services, the child’s therapeutic needs may be considered met by that program.
+However, a therapist might recommend that the child be seen both in the center-based program and for 1:1 therapy outside the program.
+In that case, for funding, you will need to provide documentation of medical necessity and be able to demonstrate that this is not a duplication of services due to the child’s additional needs.

 What to consider when receiving 1:1 early intervention therapies in each setting